 Granite Schools in Utah have their Welcome to School video available in a number of languages, including Dari.
 This video is very generic except when they give the school district number at the very end.
 It covers school registration, school levels, school schedule, transportation, dress code, school staff, school procedures, grade placement, and parent roles.

 Catholic Charities of Milwaukee in partnership with Milwaukee Public Schools have an entire Parent Resource Video Library that cover a variety of topics such as parent teacher conferences, communicating with school, and many health related topics.
 They are available in Dari, Pashto, and a number of other languages.

 Oakland Unified School District’s orientation video is available in a number of languages including Dari (and you can watch it in English here).
 It’s primarily for parents, but could be useful to older students as well.
 It covers one’s right to a free education, levels of education, newcomer programming, the school calendar, the enrollment process, and transportation.

-Kansas created a General School Orientation for refugee parents, which is available in Pashto and a few other languages (not Dari).
+Kansas created a General School Orientation for refugee parents, which is available in Pashto.
 The first section on the school system includes some information that’s specific to Wichita, Kansas but the sections on "how to support your child in school" and "tips for students" are generic.

 The Refugee School Impact programs in Texas have created a number of video (PPT + audio) orientation videos for refugee parents on a variety of topics.
 For example, Introduction to American Public Schools, Tips to Support Learning at Home, Student Progress & Behavior, COVID-19 Hygiene, Bullying, and Community Involvement.
 They are available in a number of languages including Dari.